sbrauer/Audrey/docs/source/introduction.rst

     <myproject.resources.People object at 0xa26c04c>

 .. note::
    Using the ID as the __name__ is the behavior of the base Audrey :class:`Object` and :class:`Collection` types.
 There exist subclasses :class:`NamedObject` and :class:`NamingCollection` that allow for explicit control over naming.
 Whether you use one or the other depends on your use case.
-For this example, I opted to keep it minimal and use the base classes.
+For this introduction, I opted to keep it minimal and use the base classes.

 Let's add a couple more Person objects to make things a little more interesting.
 We can pass kwargs to the object constructor to initialize attributes::